What Is an HOA? An FAQ for Home Buyers

 Get Started with the Home Buying Process

 If you're a home buyer who would like to purchase a home in the coming year, now is the time to decide your feelings about HOAs.
 Do you want to live in a community with an HOA?
 Are the cons outweighed by the benefits?
 If you're not decided, have a conversation with a friend or relative who has experience living in an HOA community.
+HOA fees vary across the US, so it's also worth doing some research online and through friends who live in the area you're interested in.
 Getting information from someone who has the experience can help you decide whether life in an HOA is right for you.

 Once you're sure that you do or don't want to live in an HOA, get started with your home buying search.
 Work with your real estate professional to start looking at homes and narrowing down your choices.
 Your real estate agent can also give you insight into life with an HOA to help you decide whether this is right for you.